 Things to Avoid

 Some eczema patients experience flare-ups because of dietary sensitivities.
-Usually the eczema becomes itchy and whelps within 30 minutes of eating the specific food.
+Usually, eczema becomes itchy and whelps within 30 minutes of eating the specific food.
 Common foods to consider eliminating from a diet include dairy, soy, eggs, nuts, and wheat.
 However, for children less than one-year-old, a restrictive diet can be harmful, so notify your pediatrician of any changes.
 Laundry detergent could also leave behind an irritating residue on clothing that aggravates eczema, so patients should choose hypoallergenic detergents and soaps.

 A dermatologist can also provide other treatment options such as steroid ointments to control flare-ups.
 With attention and care, most patients experience relief from discomfort caused by eczema.